 Method 1: Using Safari developer tools to inspect elements on an actual device

-Going to Settings > Safari > Scroll down to the bottom > Open Advanced Menu> Turn on the Web Inspector
+Go to Settings > Safari > Advanced on your iPhone and turn on the Web Inspector.

-Note: This feature only works on the actual Apple Mac and not on Safari running on Windows.
+Note: This feature only works with Safari on macOS, not on Windows.

 Method 2: Using iPhone Devices on BrowserStack

-Step 1: Sign up for Free on BrowserStack Live.
+- Sign up for free on BrowserStack Live.

-It is important to note that these changes are not permanent and just apply to the current session.
-Using this feature helps you simulate situations that you might encounter as part of your testing.
+Note: These changes are not permanent and just apply to the current session.
+Using this feature helps you simulate situations you might encounter during your testing.

 Method 3: Debug using the Web Inspector feature on iPhones or iPads